Characterizations of certain matroids by maximizing valuative invariants: Direct sums of some extremal matroids

-We next give a result on direct sums of extremal matroids that, while far from proving the conjecture of Ferroni and Fink, applies to direct sums of many of the matroids that we treated earlier in this paper.
+We next give a result on direct sums of extremal matroids that applies to direct sums of many of the matroids that we treated earlier in this paper.
 Looking ahead to Corollary \ref{cor:extKnPGAGD} may make the notation below easier to digest.
-Characterizations of the type specified in this result are illustrated by Theorem \ref{thm:Kn2} for $M(K_{r+1})$.
+Characterizations of the type used in this result are illustrated by Theorem \ref{thm:Kn2} for $M(K_{r+1})$.
 In many applications, $\mathcal{M}$ contains, up to isomorphism, one matroid of each rank (e.g,. $\mathcal{M}$ can be the set of cycle matroids of complete graphs of rank two and greater).
 For the general case, an example to keep in mind is Dowling geometries, where many matroids maximize the number of large flags, but only Dowling geometries also maximize the number of $3$-point lines.